FabriGit2004/git/README.md

 1. git log
 2. spot the hash of your target commit
-3. git checkout !!!hash
+3. git checkout $hash

 # commit

 -- option A --

-1. !!!Add the files using one of the add options i taught you
+1. $Add the files using one of the add options i taught you
-2. git commit -m !!!"message"
+2. git commit -m $"message"

 -- option B --

-1. git commit -am !!!"message"
+1. git commit -am $"message"
 (This one is like doing => git add . => git commit -m "example")

 # ammend commits

 -- option A --
-1. !!!make some wrong commit messages XD
+1. $make some wrong commit messages XD
 2. git commit --amend
 (This one lets you correct your last commit message)

 -- option B --

-1. git commit --amend -m !!!"message"
+1. git commit --amend -m $"message"
 (This one is the same as the previous one but shorter and without GUI)